 Non-Affirmation PA Decision

-A non-affirmation PA decision is a preliminary finding that if a future claim is submitted to Medicare for the requested service does not likely meet Medicare’s coverage, coding, and payment requirements.
-The decision letter for an incomplete PAR will be detailed and the MAC will provide the PAR requester notification of what required documentation is missing or noncompliant with Medicare requirements via fax, mail, or MAC provider portal (when available).
+A non-affirmation PA decision is a preliminary finding that if a future claim is submitted to Medicare for the requested service does not likely meet Medicare's coverage, coding, and payment requirements.
+The decision letter for an incomplete PA request will be detailed and the MAC will provide the PA request requester notification of what required documentation is missing or noncompliant with Medicare requirements via fax, mail, or MAC provider portal (when available).

 Provisional Partial Affirmation PA Decision

-A provisional partial affirmation PA decision means that one or more service(s) on the PAR received a provisional affirmation decision and one or more service(s) received a non-affirmation decision.
+A provisional partial affirmation PA decision means that one or more service(s) on the PA request received a provisional affirmation decision and one or more service(s) received a non-affirmation decision.